Coffeekraken/s-one-time-display-component/README.md

 	</a>
 </p>

-Webcomponent that provide the ability to display itself depending on a cookie or a local|sessionStorage flag.
+Webcomponent that provide the ability to display itself depending on a cookie, a local|sessionStorage or an irondb flag.

 ## Table of content